2022 Oklahoma gubernatorial election

 The 2022 Oklahoma gubernatorial election was held on November 8, 2022, to elect the governor of Oklahoma.
-Incumbent Republican Governor Kevin Stitt was re-elected to a second term, defeating his Democratic challenger Joy Hofmeister. former Republican state senator Ervin Yen ran as an independent, and Natalie Bruno was the Libertarian nominee.
+Incumbent Republican governor Kevin Stitt was re-elected to a second term, with 55.5% of the vote, defeating Democratic nominee Joy Hofmeister.

 Although Stitt won by a comfortable margin, and even expanded his margin from 2018, his performance was the worst of any 2022 Republican candidate for statewide office in Oklahoma.
+Stitt also lost three counties that voted Republican in the 2020 U.S. presidential race: Cleveland, Oklahoma, and Tulsa.
 Meanwhile, Hofmeister's performance was the second best of any 2022 Democratic statewide candidate in Oklahoma, only behind State Superintendent of Public Instruction nominee Jena Nelson.

 The primary elections for the Republican and Democratic parties' nominations took place on June 28, 2022.
 The deadline for candidates to file was April 15, 2022.

 Republican primary

 Candidates

-Ervin Yen, former State Senator from the 40th district, was the first to declare their campaign for the Republican Party of Oklahoma's nomination on November 8, 2020.
+Ervin Yen, former state senator from the 40th District, was the first to declare their campaign for the Republican Party of Oklahoma's nomination on November 8, 2020.
 Yen later publicly announced on October 19, 2021, that he was leaving the Republican Party of Oklahoma.
-He criticized the party's opposition to mask and vaccine mandates for COVID-19, saying "The Oklahoma GOP has left me."
+He criticized the party's opposition to mask and vaccine mandates for COVID-19, saying, "The Oklahoma GOP has left me."

 Incumbent Kevin Stitt was reported as joining the race in January 2021 after officially filing for re-election.

 Mark Sherwood, a naturopath, was reported as joining the race in September 2021.
-His platform includes a "zero tolerance policy" for vaccine and mask mandates, stating "I believe the concept of vaccine and mask mandates needs to end."
+His platform included a "zero tolerance policy" for vaccine and mask mandates.
+He stated, "I believe the concept of vaccine and mask mandates needs to end."

 Joel Kintsel announced his candidacy on April 7.
 Moira McCabe was reported to have launched their campaign around the same time.

 In early June, Stitt's campaign pulled one of its commercials after Oklahoma County District Attorney, David Prater announced an investigation into whether it violated state law for featuring Oklahoma Attorney General John O'Connor.
-While pulling the ad, the campaign maintained they "are confident that it is an acceptable campaign ad focused on the Governor's accomplishments and fulfilled campaign promises."
+While pulling the ad, the campaign maintained they were "confident that it is an acceptable campaign ad focused on the Governor's accomplishments and fulfilled campaign promises."

 Incumbent Kevin Stitt won the June 28 Republican primary.